 Choucroute is basically Sauerkraut (chou fermenté, fermented cabbage) with tons of meat toppings and potatoes.
 The traditional Choucroute garnie à l’alsacienne has: Morteau sausages, Frankfurt sausages, some pork (depending on the type you order), back bacon and some slices of pork.
 There are many varieties to this dish, and some even include fish.

 Choucroute garnie à l’alsacienne is a recipe that comes from the region of Alsace in France.
 I recently traveled to Strasbourg, a city that’s pretty well known in France and in Europe because of its close relation with the European Union, but also because of its charm.
-I quickly fell in love with the city but I was sad not to find any vegetarian version of my fave dish.
-So here my interpretation of it: the veggie choucroute garnie à l’alsacienne.

 - Choucroute crue (“Raw sauerkraut”).
 Make you sure it is meat-free as choucroute is basically cooked with meat fat).
 I used 500g for this recipe.
 This is more than enough for two people, and some leftovers.